Seeing digital objects

 “But what then is the materiality of digital objects, alienated as they are from the things they seek to simulate?” he asks.
 “It speaks to the basic assumptions of researchers in this early moment - assumptions that in turn, come to shape the ways this technical discipline conceives of and standardizes the world itself.”

-These objects live alongside other things and families of things which can’t be easily pinned down as hard facts because they are caught inside webs of other meanings and concerns.
-We need to understand the ways they relate to these webs.
+Objects in the world live alongside other things and families of things which often can’t always be pinned down as hard facts because they are caught inside webs of meanings and concerns.
+We need to understand how they relate to these webs.
 As Bruno Latour wrote about the Space Shuttle Challenger disaster of 1986:

 “What else would you call this sudden transformation of a matter-of-factual projectile into a sudden shower of debris falling on the United States, which thousands of people tried to salvage in the mud and rain and collect in a huge hall to serve as so many clues in a judicial scientific investigation?
 Here, suddenly, in a stroke, an object had become a thing.”

 As with space shuttles, other objects can also be transformed through our relationship to them.
-Events, interactions and how we see them can effect change.
+Events, interactions and how we view them can change them in subtle or dramatic ways.

 A lot of recent philosophy around digital objects analyses them in the context of the commercial networks they live in.
 They are parts in a system of associations and relations engineered by a governing organisation.